is-leeroy-jenkins/Mathy/README.md

 ## 🧠 Overview

-**Mathy** is a library of clustering algorithms, preprocessing tools, and classification/regression models and diagnostic tools for machine-learning workflows in the federal finance domain.
+**Mathy** algorithms for pre-processing, classification, regression, time-series models for Machine-Learning workflows in the federal finance domain.
-Mathy targets professionals in data science and analytics who require reusable, robust, and interpretable tools for building intelligent models—especially within government and research domains.

 ## 🧰 Core Modules
 - **`data.py`**: Abstract base classes (`Model`, `Metric`) and the `Dataset` class for loading and splitting data.